Work Canada Visa & Eligibility

 RO (recognized organization) Letters

 BUNAC are partnered with SWAP Working Holidays in Canada and are now able to offer a limited number of RO Letters to UK passport holders.
-This means those who want to work in Canada, and are eligible for an IEC visa, can receive an expedited IEC visa invite from the pool.
-The 2020 allocation of RO letters have not been released yet.
-Release dates will be communicated in our newsletter – you can join our mailing list here.
-For more information please see below in the FAQ section – including pricing for this service.
+The 2021 allocation of RO letters will open on the 16th March at 10am (GMT).
+For more information please see below. in the FAQ section – including pricing for this service.

 FAQs- RO (Recognized Organization) Letter